 ACA 26-51-506 provides an income tax credit equal to 30% of the cost of approved waste reduction, reuse or recycling machinery and equipment including the cost of installation.
-No other credits or deductions, except depreciation, may be claimed on that equipment.
-Pursuant to ACA 26-51-409 the amount of the credit shall be apportioned among shareholders based on their percentage of ownership.
-Any unused credit may be carried forward for the next three (3) succeeding tax years or until exhausted, whichever comes first.
-Act 1476 of 2013 (ACA 26-51-506) also extends the waste and reduction, reuse or recycling equipment tax credit to carry forward for a period of fourteen (14) consecutive tax years following the taxable year in which the credit originated for the Big River Steel Mill project.
+No other credit or deductions, except normal depreciation, may be claimed on that equipment.
+Any unused credit may be carried forward for the next three (3) succeeding tax years or until exhausted, whichever occurs first.
+Act 1476 of 2013 also extends the waste reduction, reuse or recycling equipment tax credit to carry forward for a period of fourteen (14) consecutive tax years following the taxable year in which the credit originated for the Big River Steel Mill project.
 Income tax credits that would otherwise expire during that period shall be claimed first.

-2. Consolidated Incentive Act
+2. Consolidated Incentive Act 182 of 2003